Pio-js/portfolio-copy/README.md

-## This is a simple application created with React JS
+## This is a simple portfolio application created with React JS